hexanova/Astro-Blasters-Game/README.md

 This is a simple Python game using the Turtle graphics library.
 The game features a player-controlled spaceship that can move, accelerate, shoot, and use hyperspace to teleport.
 The goal is to avoid enemies and interact with allies and bullets.

-Key Features:
+Key Features:\n
-Player Controls: Use the arrow keys to move, accelerate, and hyperspace.
+Player Controls: Use the arrow keys to move, accelerate, and hyperspace.\n
-Enemies: Red enemies move randomly and get faster when hit.
+Enemies: Red enemies move randomly and get faster when hit.\n
 Allies: Blue allies avoid enemies and the player, and they provide a challenge.
 Shooting: The player can fire bullets to destroy enemies and avoid collisions.
 Particles: Explosions are visualized with particles when enemies or allies are destroyed.